Virginia Tech® home

 Generative AI Graduate School Statement

-While there are legitimate concerns about the potential misuse of new AI technologies that we will need to thoughtfully address together, there is also tremendous potential for these tools to positively augment human capabilities and productivity across many disciplines.
+While there are legitimate concerns about the potential misuse of new AI technologies that we need to thoughtfully address together, there is also tremendous potential for these tools to positively augment human capabilities and productivity across many disciplines.
 The full extent of this impact remains to be seen, but it seems likely that most fields will see changes in what it means to be an expert practitioner who leverages AI judiciously.
-As educators, we have a responsibility to carefully consider how best to prepare our students to thrive in a world where AI is increasingly ubiquitous.
+As learners and educators, we have a responsibility to carefully consider how best to prepare students to thrive in a world where AI is increasingly ubiquitous.
 This does not mean an abandonment of human-centered pedagogies, but some changes may be prudent to ensure students develop the skills needed to evaluate information, think critically, and apply knowledge, while also learning to utilize AI technologies in a responsible, ethical manner.

-- Begin familiarizing yourself with the technology and its implications.
+1. Familiarize yourself with the technology and its implications.

-- Focus assignments on applying skills and knowledge over reciting facts.
+4. Focus assignments on applying skills and knowledge over reciting facts.
 Emphasize critical analysis, individual perspectives, and personal reflection where appropriate.

-- Consider formative assessment strategies that emphasize the learning process over summative assessment strategies that emphasize the finished product.
+5. Consider formative assessment strategies that emphasize the learning process over summative assessment strategies that emphasize the finished product.

 TLOS is offering a series of workshops and engagements to support instructors, including graduate student instructors, as they consider how to approach these issues.
 Instructional specialists are also available for individual consultations.